ecshreve/prod-slab/README.md

 ### DNS

-I use [Pi-hole](https://pi-hole.net/) as a local DNS server.
-It's configured with CNAME records for services pointing to `traefik.ecs.lan`, which has an A record pointing to the Tailscale sidecar service.
+I use the DNS Server package on a Synology NAS as a local DNS server.
+It's configured with CNAME records for services pointing to `traefik.ecs.lan`, which has an A record pointing to the Tailscale sidecar container.

 ### Tailscale

 [Tailscale](https://tailscale.com/use-cases/homelab) provides secure connections between hosts and containers.
-DNS requests for `*.ecs.lan` go to Pi-hole, while other requests go to Tailscale DNS and then Cloudflare.
+DNS requests for `*.ecs.lan` go to a local DNS server running on the Synology NAS via a split tunnel configured in the admin console.
+Other traffic is handled as usual, with non-tailscale traffic using Cloudflare's public DNS.

 ## Note